cfengine/documentation/overview/glossary.markdown

   that does report collection from all CFEngine managed hosts.
 The term hub means the centre of a wheel, from which multiple spokes emerge.

-* Knowledge Map

-  A master index of all the information known about a CFEngine managed environment, represented as a set of web pages with an interactive interface based on a _semantic web_.
-The CFEngine Mission Portal provides a web-based interface for browsing this knowledge map index.

-* Mission

-  The mission refers to the raison d'\hat etre of an organization.
-CFEngine's task is to support this mission by keeping a set of promises for its IT infrastructure.

 * Mission Portal

   The name given to the user interface used in commercial CFEngine editions,